-It can be achieved effectively.
-Electricity storage must be first transformed into another form of storable energy and also must be thransformed reverse as per the need.
-For storing every forms of energy such as mechanical, chemical and thermal, there are many possible techniques.
-According to the applications of storage techniques, it can be divided into four categories which are:
+It can be attained meritoriously.
+Electricity storage must be first converted into another form of storable energy and also must be transformed reverse as per the need.
+For storing every forms of energy such as chemical, thermal, and mechanical, there are many possible techniques.
+According to the applications of storage techniques, it can be categorized into four groups which are: